mate-academy/terraform_task_3_provisioners_and_datasources/README.md

 - Terraform installed on your machine.
 - Azure CLI installed and configured.

-## Hands-on Task: Working with Terraform — Advanced Configuration
+## Hands-on Task: Working With Terraform — Advanced Configuration

 1. Fork this repository.
 2. Create a resource group manually in the Azure portal.